A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

 (You can see the research and history of vein illuminators here)

-How to Choose an Infrared Vein Finder Device
+How to Choose an Infrared Vein Detector Device

-To choose the best vein finder device for your needs, consider these important questions:
+To choose the best vein visualization device for your needs, consider these important questions:

 1. Is the Vein Finder For Children/Babies or Adults?

-Generally, most red light vein finders are effective for both children and adults.
-However, some are designed to use only with adults or babies.
+Generally, most red light vein visualization devices are effective for both children and adults for minimizing patient discomfort.

 2. Do You Need to Illuminate Facial Veins?